zhullyb/monyhar/monyhar/docs/security/integer-semantics.md

 ### Java

-When writing code for Chromium on Android, you will often need to marshall arrays, and their sizes and indices, across the language barrier (and possibly also across the IPC barrier).
+When writing code for Monyhar on Android, you will often need to marshall arrays, and their sizes and indices, across the language barrier (and possibly also across the IPC barrier).
 The trouble here is that the Java integer types are well-defined, but the C++ integer types are whimsical.
 A Java `int` is a